menu

 8. Documenting the findings

-Flutter is more robust regarding security features than other cross-platform app development frameworks.
-From data loss prevention to code injection and user authentication, Flutter has some of the best security features in place.
+Flutter is more robust in terms of security features than other cross-platform app development frameworks.
+From data loss prevention to code injection and user authentication, Flutter has some of the best security features.

 While Flutter is innately secure, it's still possible to reverse engineer Flutter apps.
 However, you can follow the abovementioned steps and make your app more resilient against such efforts.